MicrosoftLearning/mslearn-databricks/Instructions/Exercises/UC-02-Upgrade-tables-to-unity-catalog.md

 ## Overview of upgrade methods

 There are a few different ways to upgrade a table, but the method you choose will be driven primarily by how you want to treat the table data.
-If you wish to leave the table data in place, then the resulting upgraded table will be an external table.
-If you wish to move the table data into your Unity Catalog metastore, then the resulting table will be a managed table.
+If you want to leave the table data in place, then the resulting upgraded table will be an external table.
+If you want to move the table data into your Unity Catalog metastore, then the resulting table will be a managed table.

 ### Move table data into the Unity Catalog Metastore